DOG DAYS

 If you have a bike that fits you perfectly, check its stack/reach and look for equivalents in the new bike (Aurum, Orbea, Factor, Basso) to get it right the first time.

-• Road : comfortable clearance 2–4 cm.
+• Road: comfortable clearance 2–4 cm.

-5) Fine-tune the position: saddle, cockpit, cranks
+5) Fine-tune your position: saddle, cockpit, cranks

 Saddle height (starting point)